Import and Export data in Azure Cache for Redis

 Export works only with RDB files stored as page blobs.
 Other blob types aren't currently supported, including Blob storage accounts with hot and cool tiers.
 For more information, see Azure storage account overview.
 If you're using an access key to authenticate a storage account, having firewall exceptions on the storage account tends to cause the import/export process to fail.

-How to export if I have firewall enabled on my storage account?
+What if I have firewall enabled on my storage account?

-More information here - Managed identity for storage accounts - Azure Cache for Redis
+For more information, see managed identity for storage accounts - Azure Cache for Redis

 Next steps